Down in the River to Pray: Lyrics and versions

 Down in the valley to pray.

 In some versions, "in the river" is replaced by "to the river".
 The phrase "in the river" is significant, for two reasons.
 The more obvious reason is that the song has often been sung at outdoor baptisms (such as the full-immersion baptism depicted in the 2000 film O Brother, Where Art Thou?).
 Another reason is that many songs sung by victims of slavery contained coded messages for escaping.
 When the enslaved people escaped, they would walk in the river because the water would cover their scent from the bounty-hunters' dogs.
-Similarly, the "starry crown" could refer to navigating their escape by the stars.
 And "Good Lord, show me the way" could be a prayer for God's guidance to find the escape route, commonly known as "the Underground Railroad."

 Mistaken attributions

 Some sources mistakenly claim that the song was published in The Southern Harmony and Musical Companion in 1835, several decades before the effort to gather and publish Black spirituals gained momentum in the Reconstruction Era.
 There is in fact a song called "The Good Old Way" in The Southern Harmony (also found in the Sacred Harp); that song, however, has completely different melody and lyrics (which likewise should not be confused with a Manx hymn tune of the same name and text, made famous by the Watersons).
 Its lyrics begin as follows: